Lent: Meaning and Concepts Related to This Special Occasion - WeMystic

 Lent: what does it mean?

-The word Lent is originally from Latin, it means fortieth and it has to do with the 40 days that Jesus spent in the desert, where he had to face various temptations and meditate on the destiny of himself and that of humanity.
+The word Lent is originally from Latin, it means fortieth.
+It has to do with the 40 days that Jesus spent in the desert, where he had to face various temptations and meditate on the destiny of himself and that of humanity.

 But, the number forty is not random.
 In the Bible, it is frequently cited, to represent periods of 40 days or 40 years, that precede or mark important events.
 Some better known examples are: